Skip to Main Content

 What Are The Symptoms of Leptospirosis in Horses?

 The typical symptoms of Leptospirosis in horses may include depression, fever, loss of appetite, and uveitis which occurs when inflammation within your horse's eye causes tearing, swelling, discharge, and cloudiness.
-If your horse frequently experiences uveitis have the risk of becoming blind.
+If your horse frequently experiences uveitis, they are at risk of becoming blind.
 If the infection caused by Leptospirosis is severe enough it can put the horse at risk of kidney and liver failure.
 Unfortunately, in the case of pregnant mares, Leptospirosis can also cause abortion.

 While there is no way to determine how many horses are typically affected by Leptospirosis, it is believed that nearly half of all horses will be exposed to this condition at some point in their lives.